 It wouldn’t be summer without a fireworks show, and our summer fireworks guide in NJ will bring on the sizzle and spark.
 See the weekly fireworks along the shore, set your blanket down to watch the 4th of July fireworks, or find that perfect spot in the park to watch the live show.
 Seeing fireworks in NJ is truly one of those staple summertime activities for the whole crew.

-Family-friendly resorts are the perfect getaway for everyone when looking for fun things to do in NJ this summer.
+Family-friendly resorts are the perfect getaway for fun things to do in NJ this summer.
 Photo Credit: @congresshall

 Take a quick escape